 6. We're part of a righteous people.
 "You have come...to the spirits of righteous men made perfect."
-I think the writer is pointing out that we're going to be seeing the Old Testament saints, Abraham, Moses, and the rest.
+The writer seems to be pointing out that we now have joined the company of the Old Testament saints, Abraham, Moses, and the rest.
 That's our identity, brothers and sisters.
-We belong with those people, not in this world, but with righteous people, with people who were made perfect by the grace of God.
+We belong with those people, not with this world, but with righteous people, with people who were made perfect by the grace of God.